 Let’s break it down…

-Aussie are certified cruelty-free by Peta, which sounds amazing at first but actually doesn’t mean much at all.
-To be certified cruelty-free by Peta, all a company has to do is ‘declare’ that they don’t test on animals and pay a fee.
-In contrast, other certifications such as the Leaping Bunny by Cruelty Free International require registered brands to actively monitor their supply chain and submit to ongoing independent audits.
+Aussie are certified cruelty free by Peta, which sounds great but actually doesn’t mean much at all.
+To be certified cruelty free by Peta, all a company has to do is ‘declare’ that they don’t test on animals (and pay a fee).
+In contrast, other certifications such as the Leaping Bunny by Cruelty Free International require registered brands to actively monitor their supply chain for animal testing and submit to ongoing independent spot-checks and audits.

 Peta was the first body that started certifying brands that sold in China (aka, the whole Dove fiasco) as cruelty free, by saying they had managed to work around the animal testing but – long story short – they hadn’t.
-For somebody not in the know, they had enough waffly excuses to maybe get away with it, but reading between the lines it was clear they weren’t putting in much effort to avoid animal testing.
+For somebody not in the know about animal testing laws in China (niche, I know), they had enough waffly excuses to maybe get away with it.
+However, reading between the lines it was clear they weren’t putting in much effort to avoid animal testing.

-This is what Peta have to say about Aussie still selling their products in Mainland China:
+This is what Peta have to say about Aussie still selling their ‘cruelty free’ products in Mainland China:

 Working alongside PETA scientists, Aussie took careful steps to ensure that its products are never tested on animals in China—a country notorious for its animal-testing requirements for cosmetics.
 In China, Aussie sells only domestically manufactured non–special use products, which are not required to be tested on animals.